|Born||19 November 1600||Born At|

 Caerlaverock Castle was captured by Covenanters opposed to Kings Charles I.

-Charles I called Parliament to ask for taxes to raise money for war against the Scots.
+King Charles I called Parliament to ask for taxes to raise money for war against the Scots.
 Parliament agreed to grant the King 'twelve subsidies' on the condition that 'ship money' was abolished.
 Ship money was a tax normally imposed at time of war to allow the King to build ships for the defence of the country, but Charles had imposed this tax in peace times without Parliament's consent which was illegal.
-John Pym stood up against the King and complained about how he was running the country.
-Charles grew impatient and dissolved Parliament on May 5, only three weeks after Parliament was called.
+John Pym stood up against the King and complained about how the country was being run.
+Charles grew impatient and dissolved Parliament on May the 5th, only three weeks after Parliament was called. ¹

-The son of Charles I and Henrietta Maria of France was born on this day.
+Henry Stuart, the son of Charles I and Henrietta Maria of France was born.

 Charles I was forced to call Parliament to raise money to pay for a continued war with the Scottish.
 Parliament was led by John Pym who opposed the King.
 Parliament agreed to give Charles some money in return for concessions.
 These included the removal of Charles' closest advisors, Archbishop Laud and Thomas Wentworth Viscount Strafford.
 Laud would be kept in the Tower of London while Strafford would be executed.